diegosouza007/Exercices/README.md

 # Exercises

-In this repository I will use to publish my exercises and challages created for improve my developer skills and for future code reuse.
+In this repository I will use to publish my exercises, tests and challages done for improve my developer skills and use it for future code query.

 ## Technologies used